 One or more of the following signs could indicate that a child has a vision problem.
 Book an appointment with your World of Vision Optometrist as soon as possible.

-- Holding a book too close or too far from the eyes.
+– Holds the book too close or too far from eyes

-– Frequently changing the distance at which a book is held.
+– Frequently changes the distance at which book is held

-- Bending head forward while looking up at the object.
+– Bends head forward while looking up at the object

-- Using head movements to follow an object.
+– Use head movements to follow an object

-– Seems to lose concentration when things are explained on the board in front of the classroom.
+– Seems to lose concentration when things are explained on board

 It is advisable to take a child for an eye examination before they take the big step of going to grade R. After the age of five, children should have their eyes examined at least once a year by a qualified optometrist.